DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: More results about DECap's generalization ability

 \subsection{OOD: GT-Based Reference Caption (Q2)}

 \textbf{Setting.} The GT-based reference captions were constructed based on the GT-Caps in the Flickr30K-EE test set.
-We systematically replaced words in GT-Caps with other random words, resulting in the creation of various out-of-domain Ref-Caps.
-They varied in terms of their Levenshtein ratios, ranging from 0.9 (\ie, with only a few incorrect words) to 0.0 (\ie, where all words were replaced with random ones).
+We systematically replaced words in GT-Caps with other words, resulting in the creation of various out-of-domain Ref-Caps.
+They varied in terms of their Levenshtein ratios, ranging from 0.9 (\ie, with only a few incorrect words) to 0.0 (\ie, where all words were wrong).
+Specifically, we constructed two kinds of GT-based reference captions: 1) \textbf{BERT-based}.
+We first replaced the GT words with the special \texttt{[MASK]} tokens and then utilized the pretrained BERT~\cite{devlin2018bert} model to predict other words different from GT words.
+2) \textbf{Random-based}.
+We directly replaced GT words with other random words.
 We evaluated edited captions against their single GT-Cap.

-\textbf{Results.} As shown in Figure~\ref{fig:out_domain1}, For models trained with unpaired data, our model successfully improves the quality of all the GT-based Ref captions and surpasses TIger-N. In contrast, TIger struggles when editing Ref captions with either ``minor'' or ``severe'' errors, and even degrading the captions' quality (\eg, Ref-Caps with a ratio larger than 0.4) by inadvertently removing accurate words or failing to introduce accurate details.
+\textbf{Results.} As shown in Figure~\ref{fig:out_domain2}, For models trained with unpaired data, our model successfully improves the quality of all kinds of the GT-based Ref captions and surpasses TIger-N. In contrast, TIger struggles when editing Ref captions with either ``minor'' or ``severe'' errors, and even degrading the captions' quality (\eg, Ref-Caps with a ratio larger than 0.4) by inadvertently removing accurate words or failing to introduce accurate details.